loverszhaokai/JohnTheRipper/afl-1.55b/readme.markdown

 To use John mode you should add **'-j'** option in afl-fuzz, such as afl-fuzz -j ...

-The input file is written in xml and it should follow the format[http://], the idea is inspired by peach fuzzer pit file[http://].
+The input file is written in xml and it should follow the [strict format](http://address_to_add.com), the idea is inspired by [peach fuzzer pit file](http://old.peachfuzzer.com/v3/PeachPit.html).
-With the xml input file, user can define how to mutate the hash file with our support.
-It's Great!
+The main goal of john mode is to mutate the hash file as we want.
+With the built-in support, user can control how to mutate the hash file.
+I think it is **GREAT**!

 * print fuzz info